-- Youth unemployment: The youth unemployment rate consistently exceeds the State average. - Diversity integration: Integrating a culturally and linguistically diverse workforce into the local job market. - Diverse industry demands: High employment demand in health care, construction, retail, manufacturing and accommodation/food Services.
+- Youth unemployment: The youth unemployment rate in the Peninsula region has significantly increased in the past 12 months and is now much higher than the state average. - Diversity integration: Integrating a culturally and linguistically diverse workforce into the local job market. - Diverse industry demands: High employment demands remain in health care, construction, retail, manufacturing, transport and logistics across the entire region and in accommodation and food services in the Peninsula.

-Local jobs and skills priorities and strategies in the region
+Local jobs and skills priorities and strategies in the region in the region

-Priority 1 - Maximising existing employment and skills initiatives and funding opportunities to create career pathways in the region
+Priority 1 - Maximising existing employment and skills initiatives and funding opportunities to create career pathways